jomz/radiant-sphinx_search-extension/README.md

    WillPaginate's link renderer.
  * `results:unless_query` Expands if no `query` parameter was present.
  * `results:if_empty` Expands if the results collection was empty.

+## An Important Note About Page Subclasses

+Load order is important.
+If you're using extensions that add Page subclasses (**including the built-in Archive extension!**) you must load Sphinx Search first by specifying an extension load order in environment.rb.
+The simplest way is:

+    config.extensions = [:sphinx_search, :all]

 ------------------------------------------------------------------------------